Published On: Mar 21 2013 05:07:03 PM CDTUpdated On: Mar 27 2016 01:00:00 AM CDT

 1980: Mount St. Helens becomes active, venting steam after 123 years of dormancy.
 The volcano is most notorious for its catastrophic eruption on May 18, 1980, the deadliest and most economically destructive volcanic event in the history of the United States.

-1977: Actress Diana Hyland, best known for her TV work in "Eight is Enough," "The Boy in the Plastic Bubble," "Young Doctor Malone" and "Peyton Place," dies of breast cancer at the age of 41 in Los Angeles, Calif.
+1977: Actress Diana Hyland, best known for her TV work in "Eight is Enough," "The Boy in the Plastic Bubble," "Young Doctor Malone" and "Peyton Place," dies of breast cancer at the age of 41 in Los Angeles, California.
 In "Eight is Enough," Hyland played the wife of Dick Van Patten's character but appeared in only four episodes prior to her death.
 She had also appeared in numerous guest and supporting roles on TV shows such as "Happy Days," "The Fugitive" and "The Twilight Zone" and had a featured role in the 1966 movie "The Chase," with Marlon Brando, Jane Fonda and Robert Redford.
 At the time of her death, she was dating fellow actor John Travolta, who she met while working on "The Boy in the Plastic Bubble," for which she won a posthumous Emmy Award.

 1977: Two Boeing 747 airliners collide on a foggy runway on the Spanish island of Tenerife in the Canary Islands, killing 583, all of the passengers on a KLM jet and all but 61 on a Pan Am jet.
 Due to the weather conditions and misunderstandings in communication between the airliners and air traffic controllers, the KLM flight attempted to take off while the Pan Am flight was still on the runway.
 The incident is still the worst aviation accident in history.

-1975: Pop singer Fergie, best known as a member of hip-hop group The Black Eyed Peas, is born Stacy Ann Ferguson in Hacienda Heights, Calif.
+1975: Pop singer Fergie, best known as a member of hip-hop group The Black Eyed Peas, is born Stacy Ann Ferguson in Hacienda Heights, California.
 She was also a member of the Disney Channel series "Kids Incorporated" and the girl group Wild Orchid.

 1975: Construction of the Trans-Alaska Pipeline System begins.